The Definition of Day of Brahma

-A period of one kalpa or a thousand mahayugas during which creation is manifested.
+A Day of Brahma is a period of one kalpa or a thousand mahayugas during which creation is manifested.
 (1)

 - a b c The Essence of the Bhagavad Gita, explained by Paramhansa Yogananda.
 Chapter 21, “Final Liberation.”